AN EXPERIENCE NOT TO BE MISSED!

 In 1587, 117 English men, women and children came ashore on Roanoke Island to establish a permanent English settlement in the New World.
 Just three years later in 1590, when English ships returned to bring supplies, they found the island deserted with no sign of the colonists.
 After nearly 450 years, the mystery of what happened to the colonists remains unsolved.

-The Lost Colony’s 82nd season runs May 31st - August 23rd every Monday-Saturday evening at 7:45PM at Manteo’s Waterside Theatre on North Carolina’s Outer Banks.
+The Lost Colony’s 84th season runs May 28th - August 21st every Monday-Saturday evening at 7:45PM at Manteo’s Waterside Theatre on North Carolina’s Outer Banks.
 The Lost Colony is the nation’s premier and longest-running outdoor symphonic drama.
 Gather clues from the colonists as you are immersed in epic battles, haunting Native American dances, elegant costuming and beautiful music in this enormous stage production that brings our nation’s oldest mystery to life all around you.

-Saturday, September 28
+Friday, Saturday, Sunday, September 24–26